 We all know at least one famous nurses.
-But there are other nurses who’ve made an impact on the history of the nursing profession that deserve their story to be told.
+But there are other nurses who’ve made an impact on the history of the nursing profession that deserves their story to be told.
 Suzanne Aubert (1835-1926) is one of those nurses.

 The History of the Nursing Profession

 Born to French bourgeois parents who considered a good marriage should be the pinnacle of their daughter’s achievements, Suzanne Aubert was a rebel.
 To her family’s horror, she wished to be both a nun and a nurse.
 In 1854, working alongside Florence Nightingale, she tended Crimea War veterans, gaining a reputation for bone-setting and pharmacology.
-In 1860, she ran away … to New Zealand where she nursed society’s outcasts, ostracized Maoris, and those deemed ’Incurables’, finally founding a religious order now known as “The Sisters of Compassion”.
+In 1860, she ran away … in New Zealand where she nursed society’s outcasts, ostracized Maoris, and those deemed ’Incurables’, finally founding a religious order now known as “The Sisters of Compassion”.

 Beyond Her Time With Florence Nightingale

-Yet this fiercely independent Mother Superior who believed that her nuns should work with society’s outcasts and who sold herbal remedies to raise funds, was something of an anathema to the local Church hierarchy.
-In June 1913, the bishops who favoured Prayer above works, threatened to take control of her order.
+Yet this fiercely independent Mother Superior who believed that her nuns should work with society’s outcasts and who sold herbal remedies to raise funds was something of an anathema to the local Church hierarchy.
+In June 1913, the bishops who favored Prayer above works threatened to take control of her order.
 Fearful his would lead to less compassion and more obedience – the latter not being her main virtue, she determined to go to Rome and negotiate with Pope Pius X “face to face”.
 Unaware that world events would keep her away for six years, she packed “an old habit, a whole habit, 12 collars, 4 caps and 4 pairs of red stockings” – and her nursing medals.

 Red is Cheaper than Black